sarar0/CV/README.md

 <details><summary><b>Education</b></summary>
 <p>

+- #### Code In Place - remote course run by Stanford University (April - June 2020)

+    - CS106A - Code in Place is a free introductory programming course using the Python language, based on material from the first half of Stanford University's established intro course, CS106A.

 - #### Makers Academy (October 2019 to January 2020)

     Makers is a 16-week intensive development bootcamp, focusing on: